Towards the Identifiability in Noisy Label Learning: A Multinomial Mixture Modelling Approach: Methodology

 Note that the optimisation in \eqref{eq:locality_constrained_linear_coding} is slightly different from the original LLC due to the additional constraint of non-negativity of \(\mathbf{A}_{ij}\).
-Nevertheless, the optimisation resembles a quadratic program, and therefore, can be efficiently solved by off-the-shelf solvers, such as OSQP~\citep{stellato2020osqp} which is available in the deep learning framework JAX (refer to {\href{https://jaxopt.github.io/stable/quadratic_programming.html\#osqp}{OSQP solver in JAXopt}}).
+Nevertheless, the optimisation resembles a quadratic program, and therefore, can be efficiently solved by off-the-shelf solvers, such as OSQP~\citep{stellato2020osqp}.

-Another problem when solving the optimisation in \eqref{eq:locality_constrained_linear_coding} for the coding vector \(\mathbf{A}_{i}\) of each instance \(\mathbf{x}_{i}\) is to find the nearest neighbours for an instance \(\mathbf{x}_{i}\).
-In light of efficiently obtaining nearest neighbours, we employ FAISS~\citep{johnson2019billion} -- a library for efficient similarity search and clustering of dense vectors written in C++ with Python wrappers and able to run on GPUs.
+To efficiently find nearest neighbours, we utilise TPU-KNN~\citep{chern2022tpu} -- an efficient approximation to search for nearest neighbours with GPU acceleration capabilities.
+To optimise computational efficiency and memory usage, we employ the features extracted from training samples in the nearest neighbour search.
+Furthermore, to enhance the scalability of our method when dealing with large datasets containing millions of training samples, we perform the nearest neighbour search in a subset (about 15,000 training samples) that is randomly sampled from the training set.

+\paragraph{Validity of i.i.d. assumption in generated noisy labels} The i.i.d. assumption in the identifiability condition means that noisy labels should be independently and identically distributed (i.e., knowing one noisy label gives no information about others).
+This requirement is satisfied because the additional noisy labels are sampled independently from the approximated noisy label distribution \(\widetilde{\Pr}(\hat{Y} | X)\).
+This i.i.d. property of the generated noisy labels should not be confused with the inherent dependency of \(\widetilde{\Pr}(\hat{Y} | X)\) on neighbouring samples in \cref{eq:approximated_noisy_label_distribution}.